lablup/backend.ai-docs-webui/docs/overview/overview.rst

 Overview
 ========

-Backend.AI is an open source cloud resource management platform.
-Backend.AI efficiently manages compute resources in a cloud or on-premises cluster, providing a virtualized compute environment to provide on-demand computation, anytime, anywhere.
-With GPU virtualization technique, Backend.AI helps scientists, DevOps, enterprise, and AI enthusiasts to scale up efficiently.
+Backend.AI is an open source cloud resource management platform, which makes it easy to utilize virtualized compute resource clusters in a cloud or on-premises environment.
+The container-based GPU virtualization technology of Backend.AI supports the efficient use of GPUs by flexibly dividing one physical GPU, so that multiple users can use it at the same time.

 Backend.AI offers a variety of performance-driven optimizations for machine learning and high-performance computing clusters, along with management and